treeverse/lakeFS/docs/reference/commands.md

 ### lakectl base-uri

 Base URI allows you to use relative paths.
 When setting the Base URI, lakectl will add the Base URI as a prefix to all relative paths (paths not starting with lakefs://).
-The value for base URI is set by a flag `--base-uri` and the default value when not set is the set by an environment variable LAKECTL_BASE_URI.
+The value for base URI is set by the flag `--base-uri`.
+When the flag is not set, the default value will be taken from the environment variable LAKECTL_BASE_URI.

 Setting the environment variable to a repository will allow you to use only the relative path, enabling you to shorten your commands, for example: